-Parents have the right to know how their child is succeeding in school and will be provided information on a regular basis and as needed when concerns arise.
-Many times the student will be responsible for delivering that information.
-If necessary, the U.S. Mail or hand delivery may be used to ensure contact.
-Parents are encouraged to establish constructive communication channels with their child's teachers and to inform the teachers of suggestions or concerns that may help their child better accomplish their educational goals.
+Parents have the right to know how their child is succeeding in school and will be provided information on a regular basis and as needed, when concerns arise.
+Many times it will be the responsibility of the student to deliver that information.
+If necessary, the U.S. Mail or hand delivery may be used to ensure constructive communication channels with their child's teachers and to inform their teachers of suggestions or concerns that may help their child better accomplish their educational goals.

 At Penn-Harris-Madison, students are expected to arrive at school prepared to learn.
-The student with the support of the parent is responsible for arriving on time and be prepared to participate in the educational program.
+It is the responsibility of the student with the support of the parent, to arrive on time and be prepared to participate in the educational program.